evilsocket/bettercap/README.md

 **Dependencies**

-All dependencies will be automatically installed through the GEM system but in some case you might need to install some system dependency in order to make everything work:
+All dependencies will be automatically installed through the GEM system but in some case you might need to install some system dependency in order to make everything work.

+On OSX ( install brew and xcode tools first ):

+    brew install libpcap

+On Linux:

     sudo apt-get install build-essential ruby-dev libpcap-dev